 You will learn to work in different settings, such as city hospitals, rural communities and in people's own homes.

-You will spend 50% of your time learning on campus and the other 50% on placements in hospitals and community settings.
+You will spend 50% of your time learning on our Kirkcaldy campus and the other 50% on placements in hospitals and community settings.
 Your placements help you develop the hands-on skills needed to work in healthcare and you will be introduced to the practical elements of mental health nursing in our clinical skills centre.

 Completing this course gives you both an academic qualification and professional registration with the Nursing and Midwifery Council.